Autodesk/sydevs/getting_started/part03.md

 print((string_builder() << "phase = " << phase).str());
 ```

 Here the `string_builder` object is used to create a `std::string` value of the form `"phase = #"`.
 The `print` function outputs the string along with contextual information about the simulation.
-If you rebuild and run the `part02` executable, you should see the following output.
+If you rebuild and run the `first_simulation` executable, you should see the following output.

 ```
 0|0|$time:time_point()